|Index|SAP Edge Integration Cell on SUSE

 All applications are expecting to have the secret to be used in the same namespace as the application.

 cert-manager needs to be available in your Downstream Cluster.
-To install cert-manager in your downstream cluster, you can use the same installation steps that are described in the Rancher Prime installation section.
+To install cert-manager in your downstream cluster, you can follow the same installation steps outlined in the Rancher Prime installation section.
 First, create a selfsigned-issuer.yaml file:

 apiVersion: cert-manager.io/v1